 High number of internships

-Indeed had the highest number of internship postings of any platform we tested.
+Indeed has the highest number of internship postings of any platform we tested.
 And that makes sense — it’s the largest job-search platform out there, so it stands to reason that it also has the largest selection of internships.
-It had the highest number of total internships in the country, as well as in the nine key cities we focused on.
+It has the highest number of total internships in the country, as well as in the nine key cities we focused on.

 Detailed search function

-Indeed had a couple of search functions that really caught our eye and elevated the search function as a whole.
-The first, and perhaps the most unique, was the option to filter out results from staffing agencies.
-The second was the ability to filter internship searches by when they were posted; if you only want to see anything posted in the past couple days, Indeed makes it very easy to do so.
+Indeed has a couple of search functions that really caught our eye and elevated the search function as a whole.
+The first, and perhaps the most unique, is the option to filter out results from staffing agencies.
+The second is the ability to filter internship searches by when they were posted; if you only want to see anything posted in the past couple of days, Indeed makes it very easy to do so.